 Like all nuts, walnuts are rich in fat.
 To keep the fat from becoming rancid, cold storage is best.
 Shelled walnuts will beep up to a year in the refrigerator or up to 2 years in the freezer.
 I use them so often that I can’t attest to the 2-year shelf life.
 I’ve never been able to keep them that long!
 When you do store them, pack in tightly sealed containers because shelled nuts absorb moisture and flavors from other foods.

-Walnuts are unique because they are the only nut with a significant amount of the health promoting Omega-3 fats.
+In a nutshell, walnuts are nutritious.
+Walnut’s are unique because they are the only nut with a significant amount of the health promoting Omega-3 fats.
 Omega-3s are heart and brain friendly.
 Flax and canola oil are other good plant sources of these fats.
 Of course, walnuts alone don’t keep your brain in tiptop condition – all the foods on your fork impact health, but a handful a day can’t hurt.
 A serving of nuts is not much more than a handful – just 14 halves or 1/4 cup chopped.
+In that 1/4 cup is also 4 grams of protein and 2 grams fiber.

 I appreciate shelled walnuts!
 According to the California Walnut Board, California walnuts account for 99 percent of the commercial US supply and three-quarters of world trade.
 Growing up in central California, my mom took advantage of the local food.
 She would bring home a large burlap sack filled with nuts, then assign walnut shelling to me and my sister.
 It was probably one of her tactics to keep us occupied.
 We’d sit on the newspaper-lined garage floor and tap, tap, tap with a hammer.
 The goal was to pull out a perfect half.
 I’m sure we ate more than we gathered.
 Still today, I love a perfect walnut half.

-Since I’m nutty about nuts, I regularly play around with different spices and herbs to flavor walnuts, almonds, peanuts, and pumpkin seeds.
+Since I’m nutty about nuts, I regularly play around with different spices and herbs to flavor walnuts (like these Maple Orange Walnuts and Walnut Mushroom Lasagna Rolls), almonds, peanuts, and pumpkin seeds.

 - Prep Time: 5 mins